Synthetixio/js-monorepo/v3/docs/docs/pools-markets/rewards.md

 # Rewards

 The protocol allow for vaults to be connected to **reward distributors** by the pool’s owner using the **rewards manager**.
-This allows rewards (typically tokens) to be provided across staking positions participating in a pool’s vault (instantaneously or over time) pro-rata based on their amount of shares in the corresponding vault.
+This allows rewards (typically tokens) to be provided across liquidity positions participating in a pool’s vault (instantaneously or over time) pro-rata based on their amount of shares in the corresponding vault.

 ## Rewards Distributor